EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Our Approach

-\textbf{Iterative Refinement.} To further promote the stability and performance of the whole end-to-end system, an additional iterative refinement strategy is proposed to continuously update the reference line and distance map $M_{d}$ with refined ego trajectory as illustrated in Fig.~\ref{framework}, thus ensuring the interaction quality and selection accuracy of interactive queries.
+\textbf{Iterative Refinement.} To ensure the interaction quality and selection accuracy of interactive queries, an additional iterative refinement strategy is proposed to continuously update the reference line and distance map $\mathbf{M}_{d}$ with refined ego trajectory as illustrated in Fig.~\ref{framework}.